markjosephcampbell/Project3/README.md

 -

 ## Loaded In and Cleaned the Data
-- Compare daily exchange and prices differences between Bitcoin to USD
+- Compared daily exchange and price differences between Bitcoin to USD
-- Mix external news with crypto data
+- Mixed external news with crypto data
 - Joined the data into a single dataframe

 ## Data Preparation